-If you wish to have your pet microchipped, simply ask about it at your next appointment.
-The procedure is simple.
+If you wish to have your pet microchipped, simply inquire about it at your next appointment.
 Your pet’s vet will inject the microchip using a sterile syringe into your pet’s skin between the shoulder blades.
-The procedure is quick and causes minimal discomfort, just like a vaccination.
+The procedure is quick and causes minimal discomfort, similar to a vaccination.

-Once your pet is microchipped, you will receive paperwork that tells you how to register the microchip.
+Once your pet is microchipped, you will fill out paperwork which we will then register the microchip to you via the HomeAgain website.
 Registering is very important, because that is how your information gets put on to the microchip.
 If you don’t register the microchip, it is worthless.
 Also, you will need to keep this information so you can change your contact information if you move or get a new phone number.
 Up-to-date information is critical to making sure you protect your pet with your microchip.

 What Happens if Your Pet Gets Lost?

 If your pet is lost, the people who find him can take him to a local vet or shelter to be scanned.
-If your microchip information is up-to-date, the scanner will find your contact information and the vet or shelter staff can give you a call.
+If your microchip information is up-to-date, the scanned chip will connect your pet to your contact information for you to be contacted.
 You are able to collect your pet and return him home easily.